How and why emuso works

 The core problems reported to us

 Many guitarists eventually hit a brick wall when only learning songs from TAB, along with scale and chord shapes.
-They can’t create their own solos, more interesting chord progressions.They can’t workout the reasons for note choice presented indirectly by the TAB.
+They can’t create their own solos, or more interesting chord progressions.They can’t workout the reasons for note choice presented indirectly by the TAB.

 Many guitarists find learning theory a painful experience and give up, or haven’t the amount of time it seems is required.
 It’s primarily those with an intent to be professional musicans where working with notation is required, that are prepared to put the effort in.
 Significantly reducing the amount to be learned, understood, and easily recalled from memory, is essential to improve the chances of success.